AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ### Fusion Drawings

 The purpose of this filter assembly is for simplicity and easy fabrication.
-The filter exists within an acrylic box with an inflow and an outflow.
-The sand column itself exists in the middle with a filter shelf insert that can be added or removed.
+The filter exists within an acrylic box with an inflow and an outflow as the empty cavities that don't contain the sand filtering section.
+The sand column section itself exists in the middle of the filter box with a filter shelf insert that can be added or removed.

 The team must first calculate the dimensions of the sand filter space which will make up a section of the overall apparatus.
 To do this, HorFi takes into account the velocity at which water moves through a sand filter and the desired flow rate of the system.
 Since creating a 1 L/s apparatus would take all semester, the team begins with a scale model at 0.1 L/s.

 Since the backwash velocity (V_backwash) is greater than the filter velocity (V_filter), it is the design constraint.
 With some math, the area of backwash (A_backwash) and area of flow (A_flow) may be calculated.

 ```python
 V_filter = 1.8*(u.mm/u.s)